Updating Results

 Enquire online for advice on the application process and the available pathways to study.

-• Partially completed an undergraduate course at Diploma level or higher (or equivalent).
-Applicants must have completed at least one unit of study (equivalent to 12.5 UTAS credit points).
-If an applicant has failed any units the application may be subject to further review before an offer is made; or
+• Completed at least one units of study (equivalent to 12.5 UTAS credit points) of a course at Diploma level (or an equivalent overseas qualification).
+If you have failed any units your application may be subject to further review before an offer is made; or

 If your ability to access or participate in education has been affected by circumstances beyond your control, you can apply for special consideration as part of your application.
 We will consider a range of factors, including economic hardship, serious medical condition or disability.